Monday, October 21, 2024

 But while AI can compose seemingly well-written text (with occasional errors; the AI tools which exist as of autumn 2024 are certainly not foolproof), for some things which I use my computer for, I am finding many AI tools have certain guard-rails meant to protect companies' advertisers from their own AI tools.
 Those guard-rails act as impediments to accessing information in order to protect their own advertising dollars.

-For example, I am not a paid subscriber to any healthcare publications, however, sometimes I have found that I can retrieve the entire text (or much) of some entire articles simply by going to the html version of the a webpage for an article using my laptop (powered by Microsoft Windows; I have no clue about doing it on Apple Macintosh computers; I've also been unable to do so on mobile devices such as smartphones or tablet computers) by hitting "CTRL" and "U" concurrently, and using the search function to look for some of the article text which appears on the preview.
-That method finds the text in seconds, then I copy the text, paste it into Notepad, and strip-out all of the html formatting code (eliminating any text formatting or links in the article), and voila, on certain publications such as Crain's Modern Healthcare, I have been able to find the text for entire articles.
+For example, I am not a paid subscriber to any healthcare publications, however, sometimes I have found that I can retrieve the entire text (or much) of some entire articles simply by going to the html version of the a webpage for an article using my laptop (powered by Microsoft Windows; I have no clue about doing it on Apple Macintosh computers; I've also been unable to do so on mobile devices such as smartphones or tablet computers) by hitting "CTRL" and "U" concurrently and then using the search function to look for some of the article text which appears on the preview.
+That method helps me find the text in seconds, then I copy the text (including the html formatting), paste it into Notepad, and then I would manually strip-out all of the html formatting code (eliminating any text formatting or links in the article), and voila, on certain publications such as Crain's Modern Healthcare, I have been able to find the text for entire articles.
+Why not harness AI tools to do that and save myself some time?
+In theory, it sounds nice, although it doesn't always work out, it depends on exactly how the publications paywalls function.

-Last week, Crain's Modern Healthcare magazine published an article about the Wall Street response to the CEO shakeup at CVS Health.
-For an investment of about 5 minutes of my time, here was the full text of the article which I did nothing more than copy the html and then manually stripped the html code out.
+For example, last week, Crain's Modern Healthcare magazine published an article about the Wall Street response to the CEO shakeup at CVS Health.
+For an investment of about 5 minutes of my time, I was able to use that method to retrieve the full text of the article, and I did little more than copy the raw html and then manually stripped the html code out, or in this case, I used AI tools to strip-out the html formatting on my behalf.

 Wall Street weighs in on CVS Health CEO shakeup